abgolev/newshell/README.md

 Description: A simple shell for Unix including commands for setting variables and executing basic commands.

+Syntax: nshSyntax.pdf

-Limitations: Variable checking only checks that first character of var name is $
+Limitations: Variables could be named anything as long as first character of var name is $

 ---